openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 ![](../../img/expanded_int8_Convolution_weights.png)

 Low precision IR is also suitable for FP32 and FP16 inference if a chosen plugin supports all operations of the IR.
 The only difference between a Low Precision IR and FP16 or FP32 IR is the existence of `FakeQuantize` in the Low Precision IR.
-Plugins with Low Precision Inference support recognize these sub-graphs and quantize them during the inference time.
+Plugins that support Low Precision Inference recognize these sub-graphs and quantize them during inference.
 These without execute all operations, including `FakeQuantize`, as is in the FP32 or FP16 precision.

 Accordingly, the presence of `FakeQuantize` operations in the IR is a recommendation for a plugin on how to quantize particular operations in the model.